Improving the Solution of Indefinite Quadratic Programs and Linear Programs with Complementarity Constraints by a Progressive MIP Method: Computational Experiments

-In the experiments, we generate five random StQP instances for each combination of varying parameters $n\in\{200,500,1000,2000\}$ using the same method in \cite{Nowak99, ScozzariTardella08,XiaVeraZuluaga20}; following \cite{Nowak99}, we employ the density parameter $\rho \in \{ 0.5, 0.75 \}$ to control the convexity of $Q$.
+where $\onebld$ is the vector of all ones and $M=2n \max\limits_{i,j \in \{1, \ldots, n\}} |Q_{ij}|$ in \eqref{eq:lpcc for sqp}.
+This bound is based on \cite[Theorem~1 and Proposition~1]{XiaVeraZuluaga20}, where a detailed discussion on its derivation can be found.
+The paper \cite{ChenBurer12} also provides a detailed discussion of such bounds for the QP dual variable.
+In the experiments, we generate five random StQP instances for each combination of varying parameters $n \in \{200,500,1000,2000\}$ using the same method as in \cite{Nowak99, ScozzariTardella08,XiaVeraZuluaga20}; following \cite{Nowak99}, we employ a ``density'' parameter $\rho \in \{ 0.5, 0.75 \}$ in the construction of the matrix $Q$.
+This density controls the portion of the edges of the simplex along which the quadratic objective is convex.
+Indirectly, $\rho$ also controls the difficulty of the problem.
+The larger $\rho$ is, the more difficult the problem is.
+More formal and detailed discussion can be found in \cite{Nowak99}.
 Also, the vector $c$ is set to zero in all instances as in the literature.